Songbird (Fleetwood Mac song): Cover versions

-Rita Coolidge covered "Songbird" on her 1978 album Love Me Again (album).

 Eva Cassidy version

 Eva Cassidy's version was released in 1998 on her posthumous compilation album of the same name Songbird.
 Despite being released two years after her death from melanoma, the album eventually reached number 1 in the UK in 2001.
-"Songbird" finally charted in the UK in September 2009 at number 56, after a contestant (Shanna Goodhead) performed the song on The X Factor.
+"Songbird" finally entered the UK Singles chart in September 2009 at number 56, after a contestant (Shanna Goodhead) performed the song on The X Factor.

+Other versions

-Willie Nelson covered "Songbird" on his own 2006 album Songbird, making it the second album to be named after the song.
+Willie Nelson covered "Songbird" on his 2006 album Songbird, making it the second album to be named after the song.
 The album peaked at number 87 on the Billboard 200.

+In 2011, Naya Rivera of the American musical comedy drama Glee sang the song on season two's "Rumours" episode.

+Mick Fleetwood collaborated with ukulele player Jake Shimabukuro and released their own rendition of "Songbird" on July 12, 2023, which would have been McVie's 80th birthday.

+On November 30, 2023, The Corrs covered "Songbird" on the one year anniversary of Christine McVie's death.

+Waylon Jennings cover of the song was posthumously released on June 15, 2025, being the title track to the album of the same name.
+It was Jennings first single since September of 2012.